UB-Mannheim/zotkat/README.md

 Everyone can report errors here directly by opening an [issue](https://github.com/UB-Mannheim/zotkat/issues).
 Moreover, feature reqests can be discussed there.
 Any changes of a translator can be suggested by a pull reqest directly on GitHub.
 A more detailed description (in German) can be found on this [wiki page](https://github.com/UB-Mannheim/zotkat/wiki).

+## Licenses

+* All translators are licensed under [AGPL 3.0](https://github.com/UB-Mannheim/zotkat/blob/master/LICENSE) as it is usual for Zotero translators.
+* The bash script is simply CC0.
+* The README here is CC-BY and all original texts and pictures in the wiki can be reused as CC0/CC-BY.

 </details>

 ---